aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

   Python is an [*interpreted*][01] language and cannot compete in speed with [*compiled*][01] languages, such as C.

-While we've named the only disadvantage of Python, it makes Python not-worth-to-use in situations, when the running speed of the program becomes crucial - for example, when doing large-scale simulations.
+While we've named the only disadvantage of Python, it makes Python not-worth-to-use in situations, when the running speed of the program becomes crucial - for example, when doing large-scale simulations, or developing the core engine of a game.

 So, whenever you discover "the disadvantage" of the programming language, keep in mind, that it is very situation-dependant.
 It is, in fact, a very important decision to take - is my choice of the programming language reasonable in this particular case, or not?